Jimjule/ContactManagerJava/README.md

 ## Changelog

-- Contains a .jar
+- Adds dependency injection
+- Instructions for using gradle wrapper
-- Finished README
+-
-- Menu recursion now a loop
-- ConsoleInput validation recursion now a loop